Women+ Mount Rainier Climb

 Day 4: Descent and Debrief

 We will wake up, eat breakfast, then begin our journey back to Paradise.
-Once in town, we will debrief in town.
+Once in town, we will debrief our time together.

 Pro Tip: We do not recommend scheduling flights earlier than midnight on the final day to allow for weather, conditions, and travel time.

-We warmly welcome women, trans, and femme identifying individuals.
+• What does women+ mean?
+We warmly welcome women, trans, and femme-identifying individuals.

-Prior backpacking and mountaineering experience is highly recommended.
-This trip tends to be most appropriate for individuals who have already proven to have the fitness to ascend mountains such as Mount Baker (Komo Kulshan).
+Prior backpacking and mountaineering experience is highly recommended, but not required.
+This trip tends to be most appropriate for individuals who have already confirmed having the fitness to ascend mountains such as Mount Baker (Komo Kulshan).

 If you have any concerns about your readiness, please reach out through our contact page.
 We offer personal coaching and mentorship to help set you up for success.